 You should both have 4 wonder cards in front of you now.
 During the course of the game you will be able to build these wonders, bringing them into play with powerful effects for your civilization.

 As a final note, only 7 wonders can be built.
 Go figure, right?
 After the 7th wonder is built, one unlucky player will be stuck with only 3 wonders.

 Dealing the Ages

-The final step in setting up your game will be dealing out the Age I cards.
+The final step in setting up your game per the 7 Wonders Duel rules will be dealing out the Age I cards.
 Each age is dealt in a different, very specific, format.
 You only deal down 20 of the 23 cards in each Age, the other 3 won’t appear in that game.

 Remove 3 random cards from each of the Age decks and return them to the box without looking at what they are.
 This includes the Age III deck!
 Though this brings you to 17 Age III cards, you will be adding 3 other cards to that deck in a minute to bring it back to 20.

 For the first age, deal the cards as shown in the first example above with the brown cards.
 The white cards are dealt face-up, while the colored cards are dealt face-down.
 The face-up cards on top of the structure are the buildings available to both players on their turns.
 The other cards are made available as the top cards are taken.

 In future ages, refer to this graphic again – blue is for Age II, purple is for Age III.